 Communication from the team to leadership

-Next up, communication from the project team to leadership.
+This is a critical chain of communication, and one that is often missed.
 Typically, a front-line team is coordinating the work and implementing a project, which means the front-line is driving the bus.
 That is a shift from the way organizations are normally run.
-Therefore, the project team needs to make sure management is getting consistent messages that the team is successfully implementing the project, both to keep them informed and to keep them from falling into micromanagement.
-Communication from the team to upper management helps to assure their continuing support of the project.
+Therefore, the project team needs to update management regularly on their progress and problems with project implementation.
+Consistent communication not only keeps management informed, it facilitates their support when needed while avoiding micromanagement.
 Most projects are about change, and 2/3 of change initiatives fail.
 One of the major reasons behind the failure is that upper management doesn’t provide needed support for the change to succeed.
-For management to maintain their support, they need to know that progress being made on the project.
+For management to maintain their support, they need to know the progress being made on the project.

-This is a critical chain of communication, and one that is often missed.
-How best to communicate from the team to leadership?
-We have found through working on both successful and struggling projects, that a leadership steering committee is the ideal method for this type of communication.
+What we have found helpful on large, complex projects, is a leadership steering committee.
 The steering committee has the authority to spend money and approve policy that the project team usually does not.
-They should receive communication and requests from the project team regularly, usually every 2 weeks, in a standardized format.
-Our project teams often present a one page summary of success, problems and requests (email us for a sample).
-The paper is printed, but presented by a team member(s) hatted to speak for the team, in order to answer questions and gather feedback to bring back to the team.
+Every 2 weeks, the project team updates the steering committee using a standardized template that includes a summary of successes, problems and requests (email us for a sample).
+The report is printed, but presented by a team member in order to answer questions and gather feedback to bring back to the team.
 The steering committee is made up of members of leadership and forms the bridge into the C-suite that the project team must have for the project’s success.

 Communication out to the organization